-Plain soap and antibacterial soaps that you can buy in the store will not kill or rid (decontaminate) your hands of germs.
+Plain soap and antibacterial soaps that you can buy in the food store will not kill or rid (decontaminate) your hands of germs.
 Plain soap and water only remove most germs when soap is used with a lot of friction (rubbing hands together really hard).
-Antibacterial soap is not the same as antimicrobial soap.
-Antibacterial soap does not effectively kill all bacteria and is not effective against fungi and viruses.
 This is why using an approved antiseptic agent to decontaminate your hands is so important!